St. Victor Petroglyphs Provincial Park

-St. Victor Petroglyphs Provincial Park is an historical provincial park in the Canadian province of Saskatchewan.
+St. Victor Petroglyphs Provincial Historic Park is a historical provincial park in the Canadian province of Saskatchewan.
 The park is located in the RM of Willow Bunch No. 42, about 2 km south of St. Victor.
-The 3.9 ha park is situated on the northern slope of the Wood Mountain Hills on a cliff at the top of a partially wooded coulee.
+The 3.9 ha park is situated on the northern slope of the Wood Mountain Upland on a cliff at the top of a partially wooded coulee.
 The Wood Mountain Hills are a plateau east of the Cypress Hills along the Missouri Coteau in the semi-arid Palliser's Triangle.
-The site was designated an historic site in the 1960s and became a provincial park in 1986.
+The site was designated as an historic site in the 1960s and became a provincial park in 1986.

-St. Victor Petroglyphs Provincial Park features over 300 petroglyphs that were estimated to have been carved between AD 500 and 1750.
+St. Victor Petroglyphs Provincial Historic Park features over 360 petroglyphs that have been estimated to have been carved between AD 200 and 1750.
 They are on a large sandstone outcrop and are the only known example of horizontal petroglyphs on the Canadian Prairies.
 They also represent the largest concentration of pre-contact rock art in Saskatchewan.